-The Friedman Fellowship Program has supported many fellows in our Division since 2000.
-“Friedman Fellows” remain in the program for 2-3 years, depending on whether they are focusing on clinical care or research.
-A fellow has to be accepted to our training Program before they are named as a “Friedman Fellow.”
-The Friedman Fellows carry on Dr. Gerald J. Friedman’s legacy of dedication and devotion to the health and wellbeing of patients with diabetes and metabolic disease.
-Dr. Friedman’s focus on using clinical practice and advancing knowledge through research and education mirrors the major tenets of the Medical Center and the values of our Friedman Fellows.
-As a reminder of this commitment to patient care and the advancement of knowledge, each Fellow is given a special certificate of recognition at the end of their training.
-Friedman Fellows also join the Friedman Fellows Foundation Symposium, which takes place on Diabetes Day every year.
+"Friedman Fellows" remained in the program for 2-3 years, depending on whether their focus was on clinical care or research.
+A fellow had to be accepted to our training Program before they were named as a "Friedman Fellow."
+The Friedman Fellows carried on Dr. Gerald J. Friedman's legacy of dedication and devotion to the health and wellbeing of patients with diabetes and metabolic disease.
+Dr. Friedman's focus on using clinical practice and advancing knowledge through research and education mirrors the major tenets of the Medical Center and the values of our Friedman Fellows.
+As a reminder of this commitment to patient care and the advancement of knowledge, each Fellow wase given a special certificate of recognition at the end of their training.
+Friedman Fellows also join the Friedman Fellows Foundation Symposium, which generally takes place on Diabetes Day every year.

 Please browse all Friedman Fellow alumni by clicking on the tab below.